Nemhis/vue-img-resize-params/README.md

 ## Overview

 Plugin helps to add resize params like width, height etc. to image url.
 Compatible with Vue 3.x.
+NOTE:
+Plugin doesn't resize image.
+Plugin only helps to format url to resize server with comfortable way.

 ## Requirements